Senthuran100/Spacy_Training/README.md

 # Spacy_Training
-Training sample data in order to the phone number,job title and address from a email signature
+Training sample data in order to identify the phone number,job title and address from a email signature